 STONE: There is no other copy of the Mayflower Compact in existence.
 It is simply what Bradford copied into his journal.
 But every single one of the men on board the Mayflower signed the Mayflower Compact, and it held them together.
-As the colony progressed and they begin to put together a government where they’re electing a governor and enacting laws, the Compact is something that everyone was able to point to and say, “We all agreed to this, and we are going to abide by it.”
+As the colony progressed and they began to put together a government where they were electing a governor and enacting laws, the Compact is something that everyone was able to point to and say, “We all agreed to this, and we are going to abide by it.”

 AWAKEN: The Mayflower Compact has a compelling introduction.
 What does it say as far as why the journey was made?

 STAUFFER: It starts, “Having undertaken for the Glory of God and advancement of the Christian Faith and Honour of our King and Country, a Voyage to plant the First Colony in the Northern Parts of Virginia.”
 They outline three reasons why they are there, which are very honorable reasons.
 They are not there to get land.
 They are not there to get money.
 Bradford very plainly sets out in the Compact the purposes of establishing this first colony in the northern parts of Virginia.